flowerpowerdao/ethflower-nft-canister/README.md

 -   ~~call `endAuction` after auction ends~~
 -   ~~call `shuffleAssets` 24 hours after `endAuction`~~

+## structure
+- the `main` contains the logic that is currently deployed on mainnet
+- the `development` branch is the one all the rewrite branches are merged into
+- the `local-development` branch can be used for local deployment to avoid accidentially deploying the canister to mainnet

 ## quick deploy 🏃‍♀️

 -   To quickly reinstall (**WIPES ALL STATE**) the NFT staging canister locally run `dfx deploy staging --mode reinstall`